An up-to-date guide of what to do in the Tri-Valley this fall.

 Homegrown Hops Brewing is located in the heart of Livermore Valley Wine Country, and features a growing hopfield, bocce ball courts, picnic tables, cornhole, and a sprawling lawn to hang out on.

-Summers are always a happening place in the Tri-Valley, featuring live concerts, performances, and festivals throughout the warmer months.
-Check out a few small-scale events happening this summer:
+Fall’s a happening place in the Tri-Valley, featuring live concerts, performances, and the Alameda County Fair!
+Come enjoy some of our best weather of the year and check out a few events happening this season:

 Each weekend starting April 30th until September 6th, road closures in Downtown Pleasanton will make way for pedestrians and expanded outdoor dining.
 Weekends on Main start Fridays at 3pm until Sundays at 9pm, providing an especially charming stroll down Pleasanton's Main Street.

 The Tri-Valley boasts several regional outdoor recreation spaces, hundreds of miles of hiking trails, and is home to Mount Diablo State Park’s south entrance.
 Don’t miss out on these unique outdoor experiences in our region.

 Mount Diablo State Park has several scenic vista points, but the view from the summit observation deck features panoramic views of the entire Bay Area.
 On clear days, visitors can even spot the Golden Gate Bridge!
 The Mount Diablo Visitor Center has also re-opened and house several informative exhibits about the mountain range's formation, geological characteristics, and wildlife.